thriveweb/sailinginparadise/content/pages/booking-thankyou.md

 intro: >-
   ## Success

-  Thank you for enquiring about cruise with sailing in paradise, we will be in touch very soon.
+  Thank you for enquiring about a cruise with sailing in paradise, we will be in touch very soon.
 ---